-A legal framework could initiate a new public utility: state-of-the-art online markets built around anything organizations and people at the base of the economy have to sell.
+A legal framework could initiate a new public utility: state-of-the-art online markets built around anything organizations and people at the base of the economy can sell.

 Aims of a framework